-Dr. Schelly works with students and colleagues on research and engagement to facilitate sustainability transitions.
-Dr. Schelly's collaborators share a passion for working towards a more just, equitable, sustainable, and resilient future.
+I work with students and colleagues as collaborators on research and engagement to facilitate sustainability transitions; we share a passion for working towards a more just, equitable, sustainable, and resilient future.

 Chelsea Schelly, PhD

-Dr. Schelly is an Associate Professor of Sociology in the Department of Social Sciences at Michigan Technological University.
+Dr. Schelly is Professor of Sociology in the Department of Social Sciences at Michigan Technological University.
 She received her PhD from the Department of Sociology at the University of Wisconsin-Madison in 2013.
+She's also the Director of Research, Center for Innovation in Sustainability & Resilience.

 Her work is inspired by the belief that the technological systems used to sustain residential life structure how humans conceive of their relationship to the natural world and to one another.

 You can also find her on ResearchGate, Academia, and LinkedIn.
-She also occasionally writes for the MTU sustainability blog.
+She occasionally contributes to the MTU sustainability blog.

 Current Students

-Don Lee is a Phd student in Environmental and Energy Policy with his research focus on democraticizing energy systems through public ownership ensuring reliability and resilience through revenue reinvestment.
+Don Lee's research focuses on democratization of energy systems through public ownership ensuring reliability and resilience through revenue reinvestment.
 His research efforts translate into community support for an engaged and informed decision making leading to locally accepted and regionally appropriate clean energy transition.
 Through his research, Don aims to improve solutions of equitable access to energy and climate change mitigation.

 Graduated Students